f4z3r/luatext/docs/reference.md

 string
 ```

 The ANSI escape to reset all formatting.
 This is only to be used in bogus cases.
-A `LuaText`
+A `Text`
 will automatically reset the formatting at the very end of the string to avoid formatting leaking
 into following text.